whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-19-Happy-Mail-Subscription-February-2016-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I really enjoyed my first package from them!
 All the greeting cards were of high quality and the designs are totally usable for me.
 I especially loved this month's inclusion of a wooden stamp, I can forsee that being used quite frequently.
 With so many cards plus the stamp, the value for me personally is way above the $15 cost, so that was a win.
 I've committed to a 12-month subscription and I can honestly say that I'm happy I did so.
-I'll have a good collection of stationary now and won't need to rush to the store for a last minute greeting card situation that I tend to find myself in quite often.
+I'll have a good collection of stationery now and won't need to rush to the store for a last minute greeting card situation that I tend to find myself in quite often.
 So happy I subscribed to this!</p>

 <p>Interested in subscribing?
 You can <a href="http://shop.abeautifulmess.com/happy-mail" target="_blank">subscribe here</a> to start your monthly sticker subscription, or go to their website <a href="http://shop.abeautifulmess.com/happy-mail" target="_blank">shop.abeautifulmess.com</a> for more info.
 Once you subscribe, your first shipment should send within a few business days.</p>